-The hero banner is often the first thing that visitors see when they arrive at your online store.
-Think of it as the headline for your website: the bit that grabs customers’ attention and tells them very quickly if it’s worth staying.
+When thinking of the first steps in customer journeys, the hero banner is often the first thing that visitors see when they arrive at your online store.
+Think of it as the headline for your website: the bit that grabs customers' attention and tells them very quickly if it's worth staying.
 The same goes for your marketing emails.
 An engaging hero banner could be the difference between encouraging your recipient to read on or hit delete.

-Transforming your banner into a piece of dynamic content allows you to show each customer the image that’s most likely to spark their interest, build their confidence and keep them on your website.
+Transforming your banner into a piece of dynamic contentallows you to show each customer the image that's most likely to spark their interest, build their confidence and keep them on your website.

 Getting Personal has seen a 37% sales uplift with dynamic name personalization, as well as a 15% increase in click-through rates and a 7% increase in conversion rates.

 2) Personalized product recommendations

 Personalized product recommendations are a key way to tailor customer journeys and show shoppers products that are most likely to catch their attention.
 In fact, almost 1 in 4 consumers (23%) want retailers to make it easy for them to discover more products they might like.

 When combined with first-party behavioral data such as frequently purchased or browsed products, the information gleaned from zero-party data can help marketers boost the effectiveness of their product recommendations and increase the amount of loyal customers you have.